Microphone in front of a lap top with a waveform on the screen

 Sample Q2U recording:

-Here's a sample of our podcast recorded with a Q2U through an interface.
+Here’s a real-world recording from our Podcasting Q&A episode using the Q2U and a Focusrite interface, so you can hear how it sounds in a pro setup.
 You can compare the sample audio to the ATR2100x in this YouTube video.

 Q2U Setup & best practices